 SNAP serves a diverse group of individuals, children and families.
-Of the 39.9 million participants in FY 2020, 65 percent of participants were in a household with children, 18 percent in a household with older adults and 20 percent in households with non-elderly adults with disabilities.
-Only 8 percent of participants resided in childless households with able-bodied, non-elderly adults.
-However, almost all SNAP households share the characteristic of earning very little income, with 81 percent at or below the FPL in FY 2020.
+Of the 37.2 million participants in fiscal year (FY) 2019, 43 percent were children, 15.6 percent were elderly adults and 11.2 percent were disabled, non-elderly adults.
+Only 7 percent of SNAP participants were non-disabled, non-elderly adults living in childless households.
+However, almost all SNAP households share the characteristic of earning very little income, with 80 percent at or below the FPL in FY 2019.

-Of all households receiving SNAP in fiscal year (FY) 2020
+Of the 37.2 million SNAP participants in fiscal year (FY) 2019 --

-65 percent included children
+43 percent were children